 Jimenez rips 3-run homer as White Sox rout Royals

-Bolaños also gave up a solo home run to Luis Robert in the second inning.
+Bolanos also gave up a solo home run to Luis Robert in the second inning.
 Both teams wasted multiple bases-loaded opportunities in the early innings.
 The White Sox added two runs in the fifth off reliever Jake Newberry.
-Robert hit a two-out double, scoring Moncada.
+Robert hit a two-out double, scoring Leury Garcia.
 Robert scored on a throwing error by Newberry.
 Jimenez and Robert each finished the game 4-for-6.

 The Royals finally got on the scoreboard with three runs in the sixth.
 Ryan O'Hearn doubled home Adalberto Mondesi before scoring on Whit Merrifield's two-run home run of Jace Fry.
 O'Hearn also picked up an RBI in the seventh.
 The White Sox added four insurance runs in the ninth, and the Royals added a run in the bottom of the ninth.

-Gonzalez started for the White Sox, battling through 3 2/3 innings, throwing 77 pitches.
-The White Sox first-round draft pick in 2004 draft finally made his first start for the team after 324 starts in his 13-year major-league career.
+Gonzalez battled through 3 2/3 innings, throwing 77 pitches.
+The White Sox first-round draft pick in 2004 draft finally made his first start for the team after 324 starts in his 13-year major league career.
 Gonzalez didn't allow a run, striking out six and walking three. --Field Level Media

 - READ MORE ON: